Leonardo-Boss/suckless-site/dwm.suckless.org/patches/save_floats.md

 into tiled mode.
 If the window is made floating again, the old dimensions will be restored.

- * Recently it became part of the main distribution of dwm.

 ## Download ##
  * [dwm-5.0-save_floats.diff][4]
  * [dwm-4.6-save_floats.diff][3]